 By comparison, work to build Metrolink only started in 1988, and it would have been premature to require the construction of a tram line for a system that didn’t exist at the time.
 And considering the battle that the developers faced in getting it approved, I doubt that they would have been receptive to demands to change the planning permission to include such a line.
 So, in summary, the developers of the Trafford Centre, Peel Holdings, were under no obligation to provide a Metrolink station.

 The Trafford Centre expanded in 2006, after Peel Holdings were granted planning permission in 2005 to build Barton Square.
-This could have been an opportunity to force the developers to build a tram line, using a ‘Section 106′ agreement – this refers to a section of Town and Country Planning Act 1990 which allows local authorities to include extra conditions when granting planning permission, usually to insist on associated infrastructure improvements.
+This could have been an opportunity to force the developers to build a tram line, using a ‘Section 106’ agreement.
+Section 106 refers to a section of Town and Country Planning Act 1990 which allows local authorities to include extra conditions when granting planning permission, usually to insist on associated infrastructure improvements.
 For whatever reason, this never happened; the only transport-related improvements that Barton Square brought was yet another car park.

 Essentially, plans to build a new Metrolink line to the Trafford Centre were at an impasse.
 The local authorities, represented by Transport for Greater Manchester, were keen for private sector funding for the new line.
 And the private sector owners of the Trafford Centre weren’t particularly willing to pay for it; after all, they’re a more upmarket shopping centre aimed at affluent people who can drive.
 So the plans were essentially shelved and have not formed part of Metrolink’s recent expansion plans.

 Stretford isn’t even the closest Metrolink station to the Trafford Centre – it’s around 2.5 miles away.
-The nearest tram station is actually Eccles, which is a little under 2 miles away but at the very end of a line which takes a rather circuitous route around Salford Quays and therefore not ideal.
+The nearest tram station is actually Eccles, which is a little under 2 miles away.
+But it’s at the very end of a line which takes a rather slow and circuitous route around Salford Quays and therefore not ideal.
 Trafford Park station, on one of the national railway lines between Manchester and Liverpool, is also a little under two miles away.
 But with trains every two hours and no Sunday service it doesn’t compare favourably with Stretford’s 10 trams per hour from Manchester.
 For now, at least, the X50 and the shuttle bus service from Stretford probably provide the best compromise.

 There may, however, be some hope in the future.
 In 2011, Peel Holdings sold the Trafford Centre to Capital Shopping Centres (CSC), who own many other shopping centres in the UK, including the MetroCentre and the large Lakeside centre in Kent.